compulim/web-speech-cognitive-services/README.md

 #### Abort after some speech is recognized

 * Cognitive Services
-   * Essentially muted the speech, that could still result in success, silent, or no match
+   * Essentially muted the microphone, very similar to [happy path](#happy-path), could still result in success, silent, or no match
 * Web Speech API
    1. `start`
    2. `audiostart`